Creamy Chicken and Gnocchi Soup (Olive Garden Copycat)

 Heat 1 Tbsp olive oil in a large saucepan over medium-high heat.
 Add onion, carrot and celery and sauté 6 minutes, add garlic sauté 1- 2 minutes longer.

 Pour in broth, add rosemary, thyme, nutmeg and season with salt and pepper to taste.

-Add in chicken and bring soup to a boil, reduce heat to medium-low, cover and allow to simmer until chicken is cooked through (it should register 165 in center), about 8 - 12 minutes.
+Add in chicken breasts (if using rotisserie chicken wait to add at the end) and bring soup to a boil, reduce heat to medium-low, cover and allow to simmer until chicken is cooked through (it should register 165 in center), about 8 - 12 minutes.